padelis/aws-notes/docs/VPC_Overview.md

 10.0.0.3: Reserved by AWS for future use.

 10.0.0.255: Network broadcast address.
 We do not support broadcast in a VPC, therefore we reserve this address.

+## VPC and ELB

+You need your application load balancers to always be at least **two** AZ.
+These AZs must be public.

+## VPC End Points

+Endpoint come in two different varieties:
+1. Interface Endpoint (Elastic Network Interface - A point of entry for your traffic)
+2. Gateway Endpoint (Highly Available to all the different services)